ShaniAharon/gpt-task/README.md

 ### Test

-hi you can test the post api by uncomment the flow code in the gpt_service.py file
+hi you can test the post api by uncomment the lines 35-40 in the gpt_service.py file

-Test the function
-try:
-result = get_gpt_response("What is the capital of France?") print("GPT response:", result) except Exception as e: print(e)

 #### Request